 - 63. All lighting should be directed toward the interior of the site. - 64.
 It is recommended that diffused lighting, focused toward the inside of the site, be used to soften glare and spillage over adjacent properties. - 65.
 One (1) monument sign should be provided for identification purposes and should be integrated with the landscaping.
 Signs should use the form and materials found in other structures on the site.
 Other signs are not permitted. (illustr.) - 66.
-Monument signs should be located a minimum of 2 m from the street property line or at the building line, where the streetscape requires that a continuous street frontage be maintained.
-A permanent base should also be provided for changeable temporary signs to avoid the unplanned proliferation of spontaneous advertisement. - 67.
-Corporate logos on the canopy should be limited to two sides.
+Monument signs should be located a mini- mum of 2 m from the street property line or at the building line, where the streetscape requires that a continuous street frontage be maintained.
+A permanent base should also be provided for changeable temporary signs to avoid the unplanned proliferation of spontaneous advertisement.